-This device knowledge graph is backed by our unique device fingerprinting technology which includes over 8.3 million unique device fingerprints across both AV and Smart Home devices.
+This device knowledge graph is backed by our unique device fingerprinting technology which includes over 24.4 million unique device fingerprints across both AV and Smart Home devices.

-Smart devices are becoming a more prevalent part of the home entertainment experience, and we offer several solutions to enable entertainment device control via a smart phone, tablet, smart TV or smart speaker or digital assistant.
-In our smart device control solutions, we offer the elements needed for device control ranging from IR and RF controller chips to device control libraries to graphical and voice user interfaces, as well as artificial intelligence systems that deliver context aware device interactions.
+Smart devices are becoming a more prevalent part of the home entertainment experience, and we offer several solutions to enable entertainment device control via smart phones, tablets, smart TVs, smart speakers or digital assistants.
+In our smart device control solutions, we offer the elements needed for device control ranging from IR and RF controller chips to IP-device control libraries to graphical and voice user interfaces, as well as artificial intelligence systems that deliver context aware device interactions.

-We hold a number of patents in the United States and abroad related to our products and technology, and have filed domestic and foreign applications for other patents that are pending.
-At the end of 2020, we had nearly 600 issued and pending United States patents related to remote control, home security, safety and automation as well as hundreds of foreign counterpart patents and applications in various territories around the world.
+We hold a number of patents in the United States and abroad related to our products and technology and have filed domestic and foreign applications for other patents that are pending.
+At the end of 2021, we had more than 600 issued and pending United States patents related to remote control, home security, safety and automation as well as hundreds of foreign counterpart patents and applications in various territories around the world.
 Our patents have remaining lives ranging from one to 18 years.

 We have also obtained copyright registration and claim copyright protection for certain proprietary software and libraries of our device control codes.
 Additionally, the names of many of our products are registered, or are being registered, as trademarks in the United States Patent and Trademark Office and in most of the other countries in which such products are sold.
 These registrations are valid for terms ranging up to 20 years and may be renewed as long as the trademarks continue to be used and are deemed by management to be important to our operations.
 While we follow the practice of obtaining patent, copyright and trademark registrations on new developments whenever advisable, in certain cases we have elected common law trade secret protection in lieu of obtaining such other protection.